TimGrt/Ansible-Best-Practices/docs/ansible/project.md

 4. The URL of a Keycloak server *token_endpoint* if using SSO authentication.
 Requires `token`.

 !!! danger
-    Take extra care when using tokens (or passwords) in your `ansible.cfg`, as they might get commited to Git by accident.
+    Take extra care when using tokens (or passwords) in your `ansible.cfg`, as they might get added to Git by accident.
     Add the file to your `.gitignore`.

 Take a look at the [Ansible documentation for additional information](https://docs.ansible.com/ansible/latest/collections_guide/collections_installing.html#configuring-the-ansible-galaxy-client){:target="_blank"}.

 ## Dependencies